hassan-Sabeh/payment_gateway/README.md

 It will take a few seconds to launch, by default the server will run on port:1234 on your local host, changing the port can be done in the main.go.

 ### Docker
-To run with docker, build the image:
+To run with docker, build the image (make sure you are at the root of the project):

 ```
 docker build -t payment_gateway .